devonpveller/Resume-Markdown-PDF/resume.lol/source/resume.md

 Seasoned game developer with 14 years of experience uniting art, engineering, and systems design to deliver breakthrough interactive solutions.
 Having executed 300+ products for Y12, Amazon, and Boeing, Devon excels at front-end gameplay systems, back-end architecture, and real-time performance optimization in serious games.
 Devon thrives at the intersection of R&D and cross-disciplinary collaboration, leveraging emerging technologies to push boundaries in interactive training and entertainment.
 Ready to drive innovation and shape engaging user experiences as a versatile technical and creative lead.

 ## Experience
+### DOE &mdash; Senseglove Glovebox Scenario <span class="spacer"></span> 2025

+*Delivered | Lead Developer, Technical Artist, & Art Direction*
+<div class="newline"></div>

+Responsible for the implementation and direction of art assets, along with leading the development of a platform conversion of the HatpX device to the Senseglove system.
+Guided the implementation of MR capabilities on the VARJO platform within the delivered content by our UCF team within ORETTC (DOE) facilities.

+<div class="newline"></div>
+Technologies: Unreal Engine, C++, HaptX SDK, Multiplayer Networking
+<div class="newline"></div>

 ### DOE &mdash; ARTTX - Alarm Response Tactical Training Exercise <span class="spacer"></span> Jan &mdash; Sept 2024

 *Delivered | Lead Developer, Art Director, Project Manager*
 <div class="newline"></div>

 Developed and lead the design and production of a role-based, multidisciplinary AR-driven Radiological training experience supporting 20 users, leveraging Unity services and OpenXR, high performance on low-power devices; delivered a dynamic multi-platform solution praised by the client as "This is solid."

 - Developed an approach to utilizing an LLM for development achieving 5.6x faster load times and 25x--6,000x performance gains in custom solutions reducing overall development time by 25%